 7. Hire like you sell.

 A great sales leader builds processes, sets goals, and holds people accountable for results.
 These processes and goals pave the way for those results.
 Treat your hiring process like your sales process: from a compelling offer, qualify prospects, follow up quickly and regularly, define the process, and track results.

 An ATS is for your hiring what your CRM is for your sales team.
+A good ATS helps you improve your results at every stage of the hiring process.
+It should help save you time, attract more qualified candidates, and make better hiring decisions.
 Utilize your ATS to manage job candidates, create an effective funnel, and close the deal (make the hire).

 We’re always interested in hearing success stories from people who have benefited from implemented our Opinionated Approach to hiring!
 Feel free to contribute to this conversation by reaching out to CareerPlug’s Twitter and LinkedIn pages.